scipy/scipy/doc/source/dev/distributing.rst

 possible.
 The general policy on dropping support for a Python version is that (a) usage of that version has to be quite low (say <5% of users) and (b) the version isn't included in an active long-term support release of one of the main Linux distributions anymore.
-SciPy typically follows Numpy, which has a similar policy.
+SciPy typically follows NumPy, which has a similar policy.
 The final decision on dropping support is always taken on the scipy-dev mailing list.

 The lowest supported Numpy_ version for a SciPy version is mentioned in the release notes and is encoded in ``scipy/__init__.py`` and the ``install_requires`` field of ``setup.py``.
-Typically the latest SciPy release supports 3 or 4 minor versions of Numpy.
-That may become more if the frequency of Numpy releases increases (it's about 1x/year at the time of writing).
+Typically the latest SciPy release supports 3 or 4 minor versions of NumPy.
+That may become more if the frequency of NumPy releases increases (it's about 1x/year at the time of writing).
-Support for a particular Numpy version is typically dropped if (a) that Numpy version is several years old, and (b) the maintenance cost of keeping support is starting to outweigh the benefits.
+Support for a particular NumPy version is typically dropped if (a) that NumPy version is several years old, and (b) the maintenance cost of keeping support is starting to outweigh the benefits.
 The final decision on dropping support is always taken on the scipy-dev mailing list.